awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

 **To change the default certificate using the AWS CLI**
 Use the [modify\-listener](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-listener.html) command\.

-## Add Certificates to the Certificate List<a name="add-certificates"></a>
+## Add certificates to the certificate list<a name="add-certificates"></a>

 You can add certificates to the certificate list for your listener using the following procedure\.
 When you first create an HTTPS listener, the certificate list is empty\.
 You can add one or more certificates\.
 You can optionally add the default certificate to ensure that this certificate is used with the SNI protocol even if it is replaced as the default certificate\.
-For more information, see [SSL Certificates](create-https-listener.md#https-listener-certificates)\.
+For more information, see [SSL certificates](create-https-listener.md#https-listener-certificates)\.

 **To add certificates to the certificate list using the console**